RyanBalshaw/isazi-hackathon-indabaX/README.md

 Final notes:
 - The sinusoidal models performed poorly.
 - The [Gluonts](https://ts.gluon.ai/stable/) models worked best.
+- The other features available for this problem are important, I think they offer good insight into the `volume` featurs.
+- Tweaking which features are used in the `DeepAREstimator` model proved to give the best jump in performance.

 ### Running the models
 The hackathon organisers provided notebooks, so each notebook is an implementation of different models.
 I have stripped the information not related to the project and preserved the information that is useful to completing the model.